Skip to main content Skip to navigation

 Resonances: Love and Intimacy in Contemporary German Language Literature

-Professor Helmut Schmitz's Leverhulme funded project investigates the diversity, richness and cultural implications of contemporary literary representations of love and intimacy from a variety of theoretical perspectives and assesses the reasons for the re-emergence of love as one of German literature’s dominant topics at the beginning of the 21st century.
+Professor Helmut Schmitz's project, funded by the Leverhulme Trust, investigates the diversity, richness and cultural implications of contemporary literary representations of love and intimacy from a variety of theoretical perspectives and assesses the reasons for the re-emergence of love as one of German literature’s dominant topics at the beginning of the 21st century.
 Looking at literary representations of love across the diversity of social, ethnic and gender identities, it will be the first full-length study of contemporary literary representations of love and intimacy.
 Exploring the works of authors like Hanns-Josef Ortheil, Hans-Ulrich Treichel, Navid Kermani, Antje Ravik Strubel, Ronja von Rönne and Alain Claude Sulzer, the monograph will consist of a set of case studies that are representative of diverse thematic concerns and socio-cultural issues, and will take full account of contemporary literature’s frequent theoretical and meta-critical self-awareness.
 A central thread linking these case studies will be the relationship between literary representations of intimacy and passion and issues of gender politics, frequently seen as incompatible with the cultural iconography of traditions of love.
 This will serve to close a research gap by addressing representations of intimacy in fiction that thematise non-heteronormative gender identities.

 • Ambivalent Relations: German-Islamic Kinships from the Enlightenment to WWI

-This research project, funded by a Leverhulme Research Fellowship, aims to investigate the connected social origins of different kinds of projection and discrimination along the lines of gender, ethnicity/’race’ and Jewishness, without denying their specificities and historically changing relationships, and to develop theoretical approaches able to describe their entanglement.
 Dr Christine AchingerLink opens in a new window will develop this line of research through a series of case studies, each chapter focusing on a literary or political text or a closely related group of texts that have been of central cultural significance at important junctures in modern German and Austrian history between the late 18th and early 20th century, and that allow a closer investigation of the ways in which images of different ‘others’ respond to specific social issues emerging at that time and still having an impact today.
-Social concerns articulated through such images of gender, ethnicity/’race’ and Jewishness and their interplay include, but are not restricted to, worries about the cohesion of post-feudal civil society, new notions of equality and difference, conflicts about the boundaries of the national community, concerns about the alienating, fragmenting and disenchanting aspects of capitalist modernisation, and the fear of decadence and disintegration of the autonomous individual, connotated as male, around the turn of the century.
+Social concerns articulated through such images of gender, ethnicity/’race’ and Jewishness and their interplay include, but are not restricted to, worries about the cohesion of post-feudal civil society, new notions of equality and difference, conflicts about the boundaries of the national community, concerns about the alienating, fragmenting and disenchanting aspects of capitalist modernisation, and the fear of decadence and disintegration of the autonomous individual, connoted as male, around the turn of the century.

 While scholarship on different constructions of alterity and their interconnections has hitherto mainly focused on their similarities and overlap, this study will explore these constructions as mutually illuminating even where they play very different discursive roles, as reflections of a changing society riven by exclusions and contradictions.
 As an ensemble, these case studies will help explore the dialectic between abstractly universalist tendencies and novel forms of difference and exclusion as an important feature of capitalist modernity.
 Through all historical transformation, their analysis helps illuminate present-day concerns.
-At the same time, the study aims to put approaches from within the tradition of critical social theory – from Marx through the Frankfurt School to the present day – into critical dialogue with select intersectional approaches and more recent contributions to postcolonial, racism and gender studies.
-The project thus aims to make a contribution to understanding the connected histories of constructions of Jewishness, race and gender, as well as to the development of theoretical frameworks able to capture this entanglement.

 Dialogue, Movement, and World Entanglement: Towards a Redefinition of World Literature